-MHA will not allow a tenant to retract a RFTA for reasons other than extenuating circumstances after MHA passes the inspection for a unit unless the tenant remains in his or her current unit and a continuance of occupancy form is provided to MHA and meets the qualifications to retract the notice to vacate.
+A. MHA will not allow a tenant to retract a RTA for reasons other than extenuating circumstances after MHA passes the inspection for a unit unless the tenant remains in his or her current unit and a rescind of notice to vacate form is provided to MHA and meets the qualifications to retract the notice to vacate.